 Information on the categories of transport noise that we can and can't investigate.

-Road traffic and road works noise
+Road traffic noise

-Bikes ridden on the road The police deal with complaints of this type.
+The police deal with complaints of this type.
 You can report it by calling 101.

-However, we would investigate a particular trend involving a number of residents, for example caused by a perceived change to normal operations.
-For such purposes, it is possible to register a complaint with us by calling 01895 556000.
+However, we would investigate a particular trend involving a number of residents; for example, aircraft noise caused by a perceived change to normal operations.
+In these cases, you can register a complaint with us by calling 01895 556000.